emehrhoff/CLASS_2023/CLASSES/06_final_going_global/analysis/Erika_Final_Project/Erika_Final_Project.md

 these 657 super-binders with no expression, 260 bind mRNA promoters and 397 bind lncRNA promoters.
 These are saved in superbinder\_noexp.csv.
 It appears there are 2 main clusters of super binders with no expression.
-When looking at gene ontology a majority of these genes are unclassified.

 ### Save Important Data